On closed oriented surfaces in the 3-sphere: Introduction

 in $\pi_1(\outside,\ast)$ under

 Consider also the surjective homomorphisms from $\pi_1(\outside,\ast)$ to a finite group $G$ that are not surjective after being precomposed with ${i_F}_*$.
 Such homomorphisms are called proper homomorphisms (Definition \ref{def:proper_homomorphism}).
 Then the set of the images of the subgroup ${i_\outside}_\ast(\operatorname{Ker}({i_\inside}_\ast))$ in $G$ under proper homomorphisms up to automorphisms of $G$ is an invariant of the connected scene $\SSS=(\inside,\Sigma,\outside)$.
 The invariant takes value in the set of finite sets of subgroups of $G$, up to automorphisms of $G$, and is called the $G$-image of meridians of $\SSS$ (Definition \ref{def:G_image}) since the kernel of \eqref{normal_closure_of_M} can be identified with the normal closure of meridians of $\inside$.
 It turns out that the $G$-image of meridians (Definition \ref{def:G_image}) can see subtle difference between handlebody knots.
-To investigate this invariant, we generalize Motto's and Lee-Lee's constructions \cite{Mot:90}, \cite{LeeLee:12} to generate a wide array of inequivalent handlebody knots with homeomorphic complements; we compute the $G$-image of meridians of these examples; the inspection shows that it is well capable to distinguish such handlebody knots.
+To investigate this invariant, we generalize Motto's and Lee-Lee's constructions \cite{Mot:90}, \cite{LeeLee:12} to generate a wide array of inequivalent handlebody knots with homeomorphic complements; computing the $G$-image of meridians for these examples shows that it is capable to distinguish many of such handlebody knots.

 Inequivalent handlebody knots with homeomorphic complements are first discovered by Motto \cite{Mot:90} with a geometric argument; in the end of his paper he asks for a computable way to detect such handlebody knots.
 The computable invariant devised here partially answers his challenge.
-On the other hand, due to the finiteness of the group $G$, our invariant cannot distinguish an infinite family of such handlebody knots like Motto's approach did.
+On the other hand, due to the finiteness of the group $G$, our invariant cannot distinguish an infinite family of such handlebody knots as Motto's approach did.